Jaw pain can be uncomfortable and hard to cope with. It can decrease your quality…

 How can the dentist recognize when something more might be wrong?

 Dentists keep records and take notes, so they are aware of changes when they happen.
 When you see a dentist regularly, they catch problems early and will recommend further visits to the doctor.
 Dentists also take regular x-rays, so they can spot bone disease, cysts, or tumors when they occur.
-Some diseases that are very destructive show few symptoms but progress quickly, and up-to-date x-rays and bi-annual checkups via dental care in McLean will be a big help.
+Some diseases that are very destructive show few symptoms but progress quickly, but our 21st-century x-ray-services in McLean, Virginia, combined with bi-annual checkups will be a big help.

 Another way that maintaining good oral habits and keeping up with dental care in McLean can be of benefit is that good habits lead to other good habits.
 Just the gentle reminder that the dentist is on your side can help to curb bad oral hygiene habits, such as clenching the jaw, biting nails, smoking, or drinking too much coffee.
 You may not have noticed that these habits have gotten out of hand, or even that they are harmful, but the dentist can keep you informed.